 Description: Raises attack power when HP is at maximum.

-Considering the squishy nature of the build you are likely to be one or two shot by most enemies so it’s advised that your HP is always topped up.
-With the maximum HP, you are able to gain an additional 10% damage with this talisman.
+Considering the squishy nature of the build, you are likely to be one or two shots by most enemies, so it’s advised that your HP is always topped up.
+With the maximum HP, you can gain an additional 10% damage with this talisman.

 Located in Lux Ruins, in a chest after defeating the boss, Demi-Human Queen Gilika.
 The Location of the ruins and Talisman are marked below.